The Configure activity helps you to create and manage templates, system datasets, alert rules, labels and zones.

 Some alert rules templates are proposed to you as examples with pre-filled conditions to create your own alert rule by changing values or adding more conditions.
 The custom template is a template without any pre-filled conditions.

-Here is an example of configuration, that raises a “Communication status goes to error” alert and sends an alert email when your system communication goes to error.
+This video tutorial shows an example of configuration, that raises a “Communication status goes to error” alert and sends an alert email when your system communication goes to error.

 By default an alert rule applies to all the systems within the company.
 If you want to restrict the alert rule to some systems only, this can be done by adding to the alert rule a specific condition on the system (see tables above).
 Here are some examples of use of the system condition in the alert rule: